raven-dev-ops/accessible_education_software/README.md

 - `POST /api/upload` - accepts a file upload and, if `OCR_SERVICE_URL` is configured, forwards the file to the Python OCR service `/ocr` endpoint.
 Returns basic file metadata and any OCR text received.
 - `POST /api/test-ocr` - calls the OCR service `/health` endpoint (when `OCR_SERVICE_URL` is set) and reports whether OCR is available; otherwise returns a stub message.

-### Cloud SQL and Cloud Run proxy
+### Cloud Run app and storage

-- Cloud SQL instance: `accessible-software-db` (private IP only) with database `appdb`, users `postgres` and `appuser`.
-- A small Cloud Run API (`cloud-run-api`) connects to Cloud SQL over private IP using the Cloud SQL Connector.
-It is protected by an `X-API-Key` header and intended to be called from CI/Netlify via HTTPS instead of direct DB access.
+- Frontend: `accessible-web` Cloud Run service in `us-central1` at `https://accessible-web-139864076628.us-central1.run.app`.
+- No relational database is currently provisioned; Next.js API routes fall back to bundled sample JSON for students/modules/notes when `DATABASE_URL` is unset.
+- Support ticket attachments (when enabled via `GCS_BUCKET` and `GCS_SA_KEY`) are stored in Cloud Storage and served via signed URLs.

 ### Hybrid connectivity (HA VPN)